Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/pets_code_along.rst

     output = PetApp._search_output(mock_pets)

-One of the neat features of class and static methods is that they can still be called from instances, so if you aren't using a reference to self in your method body, there's really no penalty for using a static or class method::
+One of the neat features of class and static methods is that they can still be called from instances as well, so if you aren't using a reference to self in your method body, there's really no penalty for using a static or class method::

     # we can still do this even though search_output is a class method